UPDATE: Love Watermelon? Don’t miss out on these awesome Watermelon recipes!

-- First, preheat your oven to the lowest temperature*(1) possible & line a baking sheet with good quality plastic wrap. *(2)
+- First, preheat your oven to the lowest temperature*(1) possible & line a baking sheet with good quality plastic wrap or silicone baking mat. *(2)

-- Blend all of the watermelon in your food processor & place it in a mesh colander lined with paper towels to drain out the excess liquid.
+- Blend all of the watermelon chunks in your food processor & place it in a mesh colander lined with paper towels to drain out the excess liquid.
 You could also use a cheesecloth to strain the liquid. *(3)

 - Evenly spread the watermelon puree onto the center of the baking sheet using a spatula so that it is approximately 1/4 inch thick. *(4)